Penelope Johnson Allen: Career

 Johnson taught school as a young woman, before she married.
 During World War I, she worked at a DuPont munitions factory in Penniman, Virginia.
 After the war, she worked at a newspaper in Chattanooga, as a reporter on various beats (including sports).
 In 1922, she ran unsuccessfully for a seat in the Tennessee state legislature.

-Allen became a genealogy columnist for the Chattanooga Times; her column "Leaves of the Family Tree" offered detailed accounts of notable Southern families, including Cherokee families (a particular interest of Allen's).
+Allen became a genealogy columnist for the Chattanooga Times, where her column "Leaves of the Family Tree" provided detailed accounts of notable Southern families, including Cherokee families, which was a particular interest of hers.
 During the 1930s she headed a state-wide project to collect and copy county records, funded by the Works Progress Administration.
 She wrote books including Tennessee Soldiers in the Revolution (1935), Guide Book of Chattanooga and Vicinity (1935, a pamphlet compiled for the Tennessee chapter of the DAR), Manuscript of the History of the Cherokee Indians, Particularly the Chickamauga Group (1935), Tennessee soldiers in the War of 1812 (1947), and Leaves from the Family Tree (1982, a collection of her newspaper columns).

 Allen was a member of the Tennessee Historical Commission, state press chair for the Tennessee Federation of Women's Clubs, and state historian of the Tennessee chapter of the Daughters of the American Revolution (DAR).
 She was also active in the DAR at the national level.
 In 1970, a portrait of Allen was unveiled at the annual dinner of the Chattanooga Area Historical Association, and donated to the Tennessee State Library.